Pineville man arrested in alleged ‘murder for hire’ plot

 RAPIDES PARISH, La.
-(KLFY)- A 29-year-old Pineville man is behind bars in connection with what investigators believe was a murder plot.
+(KLFY) – (1/30/20) A 29-year-old Pineville man is behind bars in connection with what investigators believe was a murder plot.

 January 26, 2020, Rapides Parish Sheriff’s deputies were contacted in reference to allegations of “murder for hire.”